nikbrunner/black-birch/notes.md

 ## Features

-### DFI Version
+### DSI Version

-_Direct Folder Insertion_
+_Direct Source Import_

-The DFI Version should have more files, since we have direct access to variables and the source-code.
+The DSI Version should have more files, since we have direct access to variables and the source-code.

 ### NPM